trailheadapps/redwoods-insurance/README.md

 ## Xcode Setup <a name="xcode"></a>

-To load the project in XCode, open the TrailInsurance.xcodeproj file.
+To load the project in XCode, open the CodeysCarInsurance.xcodeproj file.

 This project should build and run on the simulator 'out of the box' if the submodules have been properly initialized.
 However, if you would like to run this on a physical iOS device, you'll need to specify your Team name in the project's settings.